amperity/amperity-docs/shared/destination_settings.rst

 .. setting-common-row-number-end

-**Row Number Column Name**

-Applies to: Amazon S3, Azure Blob Storage, Google Cloud Storage, and SFTP destinations.

 .. setting-common-row-number-column-name-start

-The name of the row number column in the output file.
-Defaults to "row_number".
-Only applies to CSV, TSV, PSV, and custom delimiter file types that have the row number setting enabled.

-The value of "row_number" must be less than 1028 characters and may only contain numbers, letters, underscores, and hyphens.
+If **Row Number** is enabled you may specify the name of the row number column in the output file.
+The name of this column must be less than 1028 characters and may only contain numbers, letters, underscores, and hyphens.
+Default value: "row_number".

 .. setting-common-row-number-column-name-end